 Soundgarden’s show finished with “Slaves & Bulldozers” including a refrain from from Led Zeppelin’s “In My Time of Dying.”
-Video from the show, and the setlist, are below.
+Pictures and video from the show, and the setlist, are below.

 Tributes have been flooding in on social media from Cornell’s contemporaries and and fellow artists and you can read those here.

 Searching With My Good Eye Closed